alexjungaalto/masterthesis/README.md

 I will use a similar form to evaluate your thesis.
 Your self-assessment should take into account the typical grade characterizations
 <a href="https://mycourses.aalto.fi/pluginfile.php/569812/course/section/105302/Typical%20characterization%20of%20theses%20grades_SCI_20161213.pdf" target="_blank">here</a>
 and include sufficient justifications.
-These justifications should be as specific as possible and include references to the relevant locations of your thesis (e.g., ``as discussed in Section 1.1. the main research questions is ...'').
+These justifications should be as specific as possible and include references to the relevant locations of your thesis (e.g., ``as discussed in Section 1.1. the main research question of the thesis is ...'').

 Beside the (self-)evaluation of your thesis, finalizing your thesis typically requires to prepare a thesis presentation.
 Students can choose between different formats of this presentation.
 These formats include a regular in-person